Skip to content

 Ice giantThe Windiest Planet

 Neptune is the eighth and most distant planet in our solar system.
 This deep blue ice giant was the first planet found through mathematical prediction rather than direct observation.
-Neptune has the most violent weather of any planet, with supersonic winds exceeding 2,100 km/h.
+Neptune has the most violent weather of any planet, with supersonic winds exceeding 2,100 km/h, and it remains the only planet that has been visited by just a single spacecraft.

 Neptune, the deep blue ice giant at the edge of our solar system